garrisongys/SplitFed/README.md

 * [github project for SRDS 2020 paper "End-to-End Evaluation of Federated Learning and Split Learning for Internet of Things"](https://github.com/Minki-Kim95/Federated-Learning-and-Split-Learning-with-raspberry-pi)

 ## Description
 This repository contains the implementations of splitfed learning and performance evaluations under IID, imbalanced and non-IID data distribution settings.
 It also has the code used for Raspberry Pi implementation.
+For the split learning and federated learning implementations, refer to above link "github project for SRDS 2020".